matwerber1/aws-lambda-resource-stopper/README.md

 # AWS Lambda Resource Stopper

-This project contains the source code for an AWS Lambda function that will stop certain resource types (that you configure) if they are **not** tagged with a tag of `KeepRunning=true`.
+This project contains an AWS CDK project that deploys a Lambda function that is automatically invoked once per day at 1 AM.
+This function will stop any supported running resources if they are **not** tagged with `KeepRunning=true`.

-The idea is you would set this Lambda up to run on a schedule, such as nightly at 12 AM, in personal or experimental AWS accounts to turn off your resources.

 ## Warning

 Given the fact that this Lambda will indiscriminately stop resources, you of course should **not** run this in an account that has resources that you do not want to stop without thoroughly testing or modifying the code in a test account or region, and/or without first tagging your resources with `KeepRunning=true` (note - tags are case-sensitive).

-## Status
+## Supported resources

 This project currently supports: